|Course code module||FTEBATA210|

 3. Course content

-Communication skills are studied in greater depth during seminars.
+Communication skills are studied and trained in greater depth during seminars.
 Text analysis and text structure are central to the course: applying basic mechanisms and techniques to understand and produce various types of business texts (oral and written).

 To stimulate self-motivation, students must independently